Columbia River: Fish migration

 In their natural life cycle, salmon die shortly after spawning.
 Eagle Creek in Oregon, November 2007.

 The Columbia supports several species of anadromous fish that migrate between the Pacific Ocean and freshwater tributaries of the river.
-Sockeye salmon, Coho and Chinook ("king") salmon, and steelhead, all of the genus Oncorhynchus, are ocean fish that migrate up the rivers at the end of their life cycles to spawn.
+Sockeye, Coho and Chinook ("king") salmon, and steelhead, all of the genus Oncorhynchus, are ocean fish that migrate up the rivers at the end of their life cycles to spawn.
 White sturgeon, which take 15 to 25 years to mature, typically migrate between the ocean and the upstream habitat several times during their lives.

 Salmon populations declined dramatically after the establishment of canneries in 1867.
 In 1879 it was reported that 545,450 salmon, with an average weight of 22 lb were caught (in a recent season) and mainly canned for export to England.
-A can weighing 1 lb could be sold for 8d or 9d.
+A can weighing 1 lb could be sold for 8 or 9 pence.
 By 1908, there was widespread concern about the decline of salmon and sturgeon.
 In that year, the people of Oregon passed two laws under their newly instituted program of citizens' initiatives limiting fishing on the Columbia and other rivers.
 Then in 1948, another initiative banned the use of seine nets (devices already used by Native Americans, and refined by later settlers) altogether.

 Dams interrupt the migration of anadromous fish.
 Salmon and steelhead return to the streams in which they were born to spawn; where dams prevent their return, entire populations of salmon die.
 Some of the Columbia and Snake River dams employ fish ladders, which are effective to varying degrees at allowing these fish to travel upstream.
 Another problem exists for the juvenile salmon headed downstream to the ocean.
 Previously, this journey would have taken two to three weeks.
 With river currents slowed by the dams, and the Columbia converted from a wild river to a series of slackwater pools, the journey can take several months, which increases the mortality rate.
 In some cases, the Army Corps of Engineers transports juvenile fish downstream by truck or river barge.
 The Chief Joseph Dam and several dams on the Columbia's tributaries entirely block migration, and there are no migrating fish on the river above these dams.
 Sturgeons have different migration habits and can survive without ever visiting the ocean.
 In many upstream areas cut off from the ocean by dams, sturgeon simply live upstream of the dam.